 - Check your Services page to verify that the domain name is listed (Services > Account Administration > Your Services then Domains > My Domains).

 If you currently have email addresses on your domain, you may want to set up Email Hosting in RescueGroups.org.
-You can learn about Email Hosting service.
+Learn more about our Email Hosting Service.

 Add the domain to your RescueGroups.org account